davidramiro/frigabun/README.md

 ## Requirements
 - A domain name on Gandi or Porkbun
-- Gandi or Porkbun API credentials from [Account settings](https://account.gandi.net/) under Security
+- Gandi or Porkbun API credentials
 - FritzBox router with up-to-date firmware
 - Optional: To build or run manually: Go 1.20